Heathrow Cargo: The Complete Guide for Freight Shippers

 5. Departure (T+30-60 min): GPS tracking activated; delivery commenced to UK/EU destination

 The cost and time efficiency of collections depend critically on terminal utilisation rates.
 During peak hours (04:00–08:00, 16:00–22:00), expect 10–15 minute delays per collection due to congestion on terminal roads.
 Off-peak collections (10:00–15:00) typically proceed unimpeded.
+Each terminal operates its own receiving dock, security protocols, and vehicle routing systems, requiring advance coordination for efficient access.

-Post-Brexit, all cargo entering or leaving Heathrow now requires HMRC customs clearance via the Goods Vehicle Movement Service (GVMS) and Safety and Security declarations.
-Processing times have increased by an estimated 18–22% since January 2021.
-For export shipments, businesses must submit:
+Post-Brexit, all cargo entering or leaving Heathrow requires HMRC customs clearance via Goods Vehicle Movement Service (GVMS) and Safety and Security declarations, with processing times increasing 18–22% since January 2021.

 • Export Declaration (ENS—Entry Summary Declaration for EU-bound goods)